Decolonizing The Worship Movement

 Mostly songs are being imitated.
 When new songs are written in non-western contexts, they are being written in the prevailing western idiom, often performed with an uncomfortably forced American or British accent.

 The net result of all of this is that worship songs are hardly ever indigenized anymore.
-There are less and less songs written in the style of a local culture.
+There are less and less songs written in the local idiom.
 Therefore, there is not much opportunity for the genre to be internationalized.

-In order to do so, we need to review the realities of spiritual colonization, spiritual imperialism, globalization, westernization, Anglicization and isomorphism.
+In order to do so, we need to review the realities of spiritual colonization, globalization, westernization, Anglicization and isomorphism.

 Not much lasts forever.
 The bible tells us that there will be no more tears, pain, death or mourning in heaven.
 Spiritual gifts will no longer be necessary.
 Neither will be ministry pursuits.
 Even marriage does not make it into the after life.

 But the bible lists a few things that will last into eternity: faith, hope, love, God’s kingdom rule and God’s words.
-One of the surprises is language, national, cultural and tribal identity as per Revelation 7: “I looked again.
+Also national, tribal, ethnic and linguistic identity as per Revelation 7: “I looked again.
 I saw a huge crowd, too huge to count.
 Everyone was there – all nations and tribes, all races and languages.”
-The reason: the eternal retention of cultural identity testifies forever to the reach of the gospel into all nations and the faithfulness of God to give his son the nations as his inheritance.
+The eternal retention of national, tribal, ethnic and linguistic identity testifies forever to the reach of the gospel into all nations and the faithfulness of God to give his son the nations as his inheritance.

 What more appropriate way to celebrate the completed mission of Christ than an eternal worship mash-up that fuses every culture, tribe and language in a worship expression that celebrates the reach of the gospel into every nook and cranny of this world!